alisdt/online_experiments_course/03_pract.rst

 .. image:: images/choose_editor_3.png
   :width: 90%

-Now you can edit a file directly by selecting it and clicking on the "Edit" button in the toolbar.
+Once this is set up (with whichever editor you use) you can edit a file directly by selecting it and clicking on the "Edit" button in the toolbar.

 .. image:: images/edit.png
   :width: 90%